Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Program

 The government's support for small businesses bringing innovative products to market was officially enacted by Congress in 1982 via the Small Business Innovation Development Act.
 Since then the SBIR and STTR programs have supported innovations through funding provided by multiple agencies across the federal government, including the DOD, USDA, etc. At NIH, the program supports hundreds of small businesses every year that are developing innovative biologics, drugs, medical devices, consumer products, and other technologies into marketable products that are made to help improve the lives of patients across the United States.

-The SBIR/STTR program has been regularly renewed, but it is currently held up in the Senate Small Business and Entrepreneurship committee.
+The SBIR/STTR program has been regularly renewed, but it was held up in the Senate Small Business and Entrepreneurship committee for 5 months.
 As a result the program is effectively stopped across the federal government.
 NIH is unable to allot funds, issue new awards, or accept applications since the program lapsed on September 30th, 2025.
-Renewal of existing awards is also in doubt.
-The SBIR/STTR program needs to be reauthorized.
-Small companies will soon have to wind down development, potentially close down, due to a lack of funding.
-Future technology and medical product innovations are delayed by each day this valuable program awaits reauthorization.
+The SBIR/STTR program needs to be reauthorization that took place still leaves companies that were unable to apply for funding for months in Jeopardy.

 Proven Impacts